I am SO EXCITED to share the first two chapters from MOTION with all of you!

 Abruptly, apropos of nothing, she said, “You’re boring.”

-My eyes cut to hers.
+My eyes lifted to hers.
 “Okay.”

 “You look boring, I mean.
 Like, I know you and Lisa are supposed to be identical, but if you were in a club you’d be invisible.
 You’d be wallpaper.
 Doesn’t that bother you?”
 Though the words might’ve been interpreted as harsh, the question sounded honestly curious.

-“No,” I answered, just as honestly.
+“No,” I answered, just as honestly, withholding all emotion from my voice and expression.

 . . .
 Am I really doing this?